Larripa/DATA-271/README.md

 ### Activities for DATA 271

-- Data Types and Structures
+- Data Types and Structures (Text from Pride and Predjudice by Jane Austen)

-- List and Dictionary Comprehension
+- List and Dictionary Comprehension (Video Game Data from Metacritic)

-- Regular Expression
+- Regular Expression (National Center for Biotechnology Information Nucleotide Database from the NIH)

-- NumPy
+- NumPy (Image Manipulation with User's Photo)

-- Introduction to Pandas
+- Introduction to Pandas (Eviction Data from Princeton's Eviction Lab)

-- Using APIs and Cleaning Data (National Centers for Environmental Information Temperature Data)
+- Using APIs and Cleaning Data (National Centers for Environmental Information Temperature Data from NOAA)

+- Grammar of Graphics (Gapminder Data for Life Expectancy and GDP)

-- Boston Housing Exploratory Data Analysis
+- Boston Housing Exploratory Data Analysis (tutorial)

-- California Housing Exploratory Data Analysis
+- California Housing Exploratory Data Analysis (assignment)

-- Titanic Expoloratory Data Analysis
+- Titanic Expoloratory Data Analysis (tutorial)

-- Spaceship Titanic Exploratory Data Analysis
+- Spaceship Titanic Exploratory Data Analysis (assignment)